 This may be hard to accept, but I believe that God often allows the painful divorce to remind us that He needs to be put back in that rightful place as our Number-One-Man.

-In this process, we learn to not hold on too tightly to anyone, but God.
+In this process, we learn to not hold on too tightly to anyone, but only to God.

 Who’s at the center?

 While married your husband was probably the center of your world… especially if you were married to a self-centered abuser.
 I hear this story a lot.
+I experienced it too.
 There was an imbalance of who was important in the marriage, and who had to put themselves second, or even most times… last.

 During my marriage, I thought being “wife” and “mom” meant that I would naturally come last on the list of importance.
 At no time did I see myself as, “Jen, the individual” (with hopes, dreams, and purpose of her own – separate from her husband and kids).
 I mean, I couldn’t even pick the college program that I wanted (which would help fulfill my purpose) because I was hearing that I wasn’t worth it.
 So I just made everyone else a priority, and thought, “One day… I’ll get to do things that I want to do, for me.”